teleport-actions/root/actions/auth-application/README.md

 # `teleport-actions/auth-application`

-`auth-application` uses Teleport Machine ID to generate an credentials for accessing an application protected by Teleport.
+`auth-application` uses Teleport Machine ID to generate credentials for accessing an application protected by Teleport.

 The action has the following outputs: